TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/xpra.md

 **Linux:**

-- X11 is default, if you have a graphical desktop, you have X11
+- X11 is default; if you have a graphical desktop, you have X11.
-- Xpra should be available in the package manager
+- Xpra should be available in the package manager.

 ---

 **Windows:**

-- VcXsrv or Xming or Cygwin/X
+- VcXsrv, Xming, or Cygwin/X
 - Xpra client

 ---

 **Mac:**

-- XQuarts needs to be installed ([https://www.xquartz.org/](https://www.xquartz.org/))
+- XQuartz needs to be installed ([xquartz.org](https://www.xquartz.org/))
 - Xpra client

-Unlike [VNC](/visualization/vnc), these applications are "rootless".
+Unlike [VNC](/visualization/vnc), these applications are "rootless."
 They appear as individual windows inside your window manager rather than being contained within a single window.

 ```bash
 xpra start ssh://uni-ID@viz.hpc.taltech.ee/ --start-child=xterm
 ```

-Specifying an ssh-key to use and a jump-host:
+Specifying an SSH key to use and a jump host:

 ```bash
 xpra start ssh://viz/ --ssh="ssh -J base.hpc.taltech.ee" --start-child=xterm